 | There Are 2 Types Of Trekking Pants To Choose From

 These are the most popular trekking pants in the category because they are tailor-made for river-crossing or hot weather.
 You are bound to encounter these on a trek.

 And in such situations, these trekking pants can be easily converted into shorts as the lower part is detachable.

 A good example is the Men’s Mountain Trekking Modular Trousers – TREK 100 (the highest-selling model in Decathlon), priced at INR 1,499.
-You can easily remove the bottom part of these pants and prevent them from getting wet during river crossing.
+You can easily remove the bottom part of these pants and prevent them from getting wet during a river crossing.
 This keeps you warm and dry.

 Also, on trails that are hot and humid, convertibles are great.
 You can convert your trek pants into shorts to stay cooler and lighter.

-Apart from that, TREK 100 has most qualities of a good trekking pant, in terms of what we discussed earlier in this blog.
+Apart from that, TREK 100 has the most qualities of a good trekking pant, in terms of what we discussed earlier in this blog.

 | Pro tip: Check the placement of the zip which keeps the two parts together.
 See how it feels against your thighs as you rest/squat.
 Sometimes when the placement is off, the zip tends to dig into your skin, making it uncomfortable to sit for a long time.